neumino/thinky/documentation/api/query.md

 <div id="reql"></div>
 ### [ReQL methods](#reql)

 All the methods defined in ReQL can be called on a Query object.

+The methods `filter` and `orderBy` can be automatically optimized.
+A model will automatically fetch the indexes of its table, and at the time you call `filter` or `orderBy` (and not when you call `run`), if an index is available, `thinky` will automatically use an index.

+_Note_: The current behavior is to look at the indexes of the model stored in the query.
+If you use `r.table(Model.getTableName())` instead of `Model` in a nested query, you may have unexpected/broken optimizations.
+Use an anonymous function if you need to prevent thinky from optimizing your query.

 _Example_: Return the number of users